 Call your insurance carrier to ask what they require to ensure payment of your surgery.
 These requirements vary and change often.
-For example, some insurance providers require documentation of at least 2 professionally supervised weight loss programs for a minimum of 26 weeks in each program (see provided sample letter) with one of the programs completed within the last 12 months.
+For example, some insurance providers require documentation of at least 2 professionally supervised weight loss programs for a minimum of 26 weeks in each program with one of the programs completed within the last 12 months.
 Insurance providers typically require monthly weigh-ins with your primary care provider for between three and six months.

 Other programs will require monthly weigh-ins and diet and exercise consultation from your primary care doctor.
 Dr. Belsley asks you to continue and strengthen your relationship with your primary care doctor.

-Even if your insurance carrier does not require any monthly visits, Dr. Belsley strongly encourages you to visit your primary doctor once per month for 3 months prior to your operation.
+Even if your insurance carrier does not require any monthly visits, Dr. Belsley strongly encourages you to visit your primary doctor once per month for three months prior to your operation.

 Since each carrier is different, call your carrier and bring this documentation to your appointment.
 Weight-Loss surgery is not without risk, therefore it is very important that you understand exactly your medical and surgical options.
 Please do not see this documentation as an unnecessary barrier.

 Dr. Belsley has designed a program that is more intimate and readily available to be personalized to your needs.
-Dr. Belsley along with his registered dietician also host weekly support groups in the office.
+Dr. Belsley along with his registered dietician also support groups in the office.

 These meetings offer a wonderful forum for patients who are considering or awaiting surgery as well as for those who have already had bariatric surgery.
 These groups include those interested in the laparoscopic bypass, the sleeve as well as patients just exploring their options.
-It offers new patients a chance to learn more about our program, surgical options and appropriate aftercare.
+It offers new patients a chance to learn more about our program and appropriate aftercare.

 For patients who already have had surgery, these groups offer a supportive environment to help manage the emotional changes that occur as a result of significant weight loss.
 Support groups tend to be lively, upbeat and informative.

 Patients can learn a tremendous amount when sharing individual experiences.
-Although it is a requirement of our program to attend at least two of these sessions prior to having surgery, many patients enjoy the groups so much that they become regular attendants.
+Although we do not mandate these sessions, many patients enjoy the groups so much that they become regular attendants.